Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 My honest recommendation based on working with brands across various market positions:

-If you are just starting out: Focus on finding certified materials (OEKO-TEX Standard 100 as a baseline, bluesign or GRS if using synthetics) and being honest in your marketing about what you have certified and what you are working toward.
+If you're just starting out: Focus on finding certified materials (OEKO-TEX Standard 100 as a baseline, bluesign or GRS if using synthetics) and being honest in your marketing about what you've certified and what you are working toward.
 Do not over-claim.

 If you are targeting eco-conscious consumers: GOTS for organic cotton products, GRS for recycled synthetic products, and eventually bluesign for performance fabric sourcing.
 These are the certifications your target customers recognize and value.